Setting up your PayGate PayWeb plugin for WooCommerce has never been easier.

 We can change the title.
 You’ll need to enter your PayGate IPN encryption key.
 These are the default test details so that you can do a test transaction.
 We have the test mode checkbox, clicking this checkbox basically forces these keys on the backend.
 Even if you’ve got your keys here, your PayGate ID and encryption key.
 If test mode is enabled when someone checks-out, it’s going to do a test transaction using these above details.

-A note about IPN and Redirect
+A Note About IPN and Redirect

 You can disable IPN.
 Let me just briefly discuss this.
 The PayWeb plugin supports something called IPN, which means “Instant Payment Notification”, also known as the notify method, and “Redirect” also known as the redirect method.

-WooCommerce has a little bit of an issue, at least with the new version of WooCommerce, in handling management of concurrent transaction events.
-Meaning, if redirect and notify methods get posted to at the same time, it sometimes conflicts.
+WooCommerce has a little bit of an issue, at least with the new version of WooCommerce, in handling the management of concurrent transaction events.
+Meaning, if redirect and notify methods to get posted to at the same time, it sometimes conflicts.
 It sends two emails, and that irritates your clients.
 The best approach is to use the notify method.
 In other words, if your client’s browser times-out when they’re trying to make a payment, the notify method will still notify your server separately and the transaction will be recorded.

-The redirect method, which is a fallback, relies on the clients browser redirecting back to your site before the transaction details are captured on your system.
+The redirect method, which is a fallback, relies on the client’s browser redirecting back to your site before the transaction details are captured on your system.

 If you do a transaction and things timeout, you do want the client to receive an email.
 By default ‘Disable IPN’ is disabled, meaning that the notify method will be functioning on your site.
 If your server has issues allowing the notify method, or there’s a plugin that stopping it and you find that all your transactions keep saying ‘Pending’, then you need to just come here and you click ‘Disable IPN’ and it will fall back to the redirect.
 This is a bit less convenient, but 99% of the time it works.
 Otherwise, IPN is the way to go – it’s a lot more solid!